Louis Jadot - Beaune 1er Cru - Célébration

 Beaune

-Beaune is a historic wine appellation located in the heart of Burgundy, France.
-The region is known for producing some of the finest red and white wines in...
+Beaune is a wine appellation located in the Côte de Beaune subregion of Burgundy, France.
+The town of Beaune serves as the commercial center of Burgundy wine trade...

 Lire la suite